 I also supervised systemic psychotherapy trainees as well as trainees from clinical psychology .

-I have been teaching at the University of Hertfordshire “Working Systemically in Adult Mental Health” and “Working Systemically with Individuals” as a part of the Systemic Module of the DClinPsy Doctorate level course.
+I have taught at the University of Hertfordshire “Working Systemically in Adult Mental Health” and “Working Systemically with Individuals” as a part of the Systemic Module of the DClinPsy Doctorate level course.

 Having lived in countries where cultural stories and ethnic identities are very different from each other, I developed a personal understanding of how the dominant belief systems impact on how we feel and behave.
 I also became very interested in how these factors play out in personal narratives as well as in couples’ and families’ relationship dynamics.